All We Imagine As Light Film Review MAMI Festival

 The couple has real problems.
 There’s a clear lack of funds.
 Eloping is a bad idea – considering their income and backgrounds.
 When Anu asks Shiaz whether she features in his plans, the guy gives a realistic answer.
 You do sense why the woman is with him.
 For Prabha, intimacy is an abstract concept.
 She wouldn’t go near Dr. Manoj.
 “I am married,” she says.
 The most sexual thing she indulges in is embracing a German-made rice cooker – sent presumably by her husband.

 All We Imagine as Light lights up further when Parvaty shifts to her hometown in coastal Maharashtra.
 It’s a trip that changes the lives of all three women.
 Prabha’s liberation begins with sipping alcohol from an old bottle.
 For Anu, it happens with a wish fulfillment.
 Kapadia’s subtexts are unwavering even when the tempo is slow.
-As the film ends, the effect is meditative – having lived through Prabha, Anu, and Parvaty’s journeys that are stitched with hardships, wounds, and uncertainty.
+As the film ends, the effect is meditative – having lived through Prabha, Anu, and Parvaty’s journeys stitched with hardships, wounds, and uncertainty.

 Kani Kusruti enlivens the rigid Prabha as she speaks volumes with her eyes.
 The woman’s composure is a façade as she longs for company and a meaningful life.
 You observe Prabha watching a film with a stone face, unlike her colleagues who are immersed in the experience.
 It is an achingly beautiful performance with the power to make you weep.
 Anu’s rebellion, again, is never put into words.
 Watch her nonchalance when she speaks to a woman enquiring about vasectomy.
 Or her exasperation when the burqa she buys goes to waste.
 Divya Prabha’s spontaneity is among the film’s greatest strengths.
 In All We Imagine as Light, Chhaya Kadam is a lot less bold than she was in Laapataa Ladies.
 Kiran Rao’s film gave Kadam an idealistic prototype.
 Here, Parvaty is a pawn at the hands of capitalism, politics, and inadequacy.
 Kadam knows what she is up to and Kapadia even better.